mike-weiner/display-event-locations-tec/README.md

 ## Frequently Asked Questions

+### How do I display the street address underneath the location name within the looptip?

+Hover over "Settings" in the black left-hand admin sidebar.
+Click on "Display Event Locations for The Events Calendar" from the dropdown that appears.
+Once the page loads, click the checkbox for the "Show Full Venue Address Inside Tooltip" option.
+Once the checkbox is selected, click the blue "Save Changes" button.
+Once the page reloads, scroll to the bottom of the page and under the "Preview Tooltip" area, the fake tooltip should display the location and fake street address underneath.

 ### I have activated the plugin, but the tooltip still looks the same.
-Why does the tooltip not list the event's location?
+Why does the tooltip not list the event's location and/or address?

-The changes can take about a minute to be reflected.

 First, make sure that the plugin 'Display Event Locations for The Events Calendar' is enabled in the backend.